ikvmnet/ikvm/README.md

 The GitHub action's generated artifact can simply be extract into the appropriate spot in `openjdk8/build` to avoid building it yourself.
 Navigate to the GitHub Actions, find the latest successfuly build for the branch you're concerned with, and download the `openjdk8-build-linux-x86_64-normal-server-release` artifact.
 Extract this zip file into `openjdk8/build`.

 IKVM includes a native library named 'ikvm-native' which must be built for the JNI functionality to work.
-The solution includes .vcxprojs that build both the win-x86, win-x64, linux-x86 and linux-x64 versions of these libraries.
-However, the linux-* version require WSL to be abled on your development machine.
-Within this WSL distribution ensure you have installed the clang toolset.
-For Debian based distributions, this should be as simple as typing `apt-get install clang`.
+The solution includes `.vcxproj` files that build both the win-x86, win-x64, linux-x86 and linux-x64 versions of these libraries.
+However, the linux-* version require WSL to be enabled on your development machine.
+Within this WSL distribution ensure you have installed the GCC toolset.
+For Debian based distributions, this should be as simple as typing `apt-get install g++`.

 ## Project